Standards Review & Comment

-As an ANSI-Accredited Standards Developer and in an effort to maintain an open process, APCO is required to publish draft candidate standards for public review and comment.
-Any person (organization, company, government agency, individual, etc.) with a direct and material interest has a right to participate by:
+As an ANSI-Accredited Standards Development Organization, APCO maintains an openness in our standards development process that allows anyone to participate.
+The standards development that APCO adheres to uses due process through consensus-based, open and balanced procedures.
+There is a 45-day period when a draft candidate standard is open for public review and comment.
+Any person (e.g., organization, company, government agency, individual, etc.) with a direct and material interest has a right to participate by:

 - Expressing a position and its basis

 - Having the right to appeal.